A WordPress Page vs a Post: What’s the Difference?

 2. Click on “Posts” in the left-hand menu

-4. Add your title (like “10 Things I Learned My First Week Blogging”)
+4. Add your title (like “10 Things I Learned My First Week Blogging”)—this also determines the default permalinks for easy sharing and SEO

-5. Start typing in the block editor (you’ll be in a paragraph block by default)
+5. Start typing in the Gutenberg editor (you’ll be in a paragraph block by default)

 7. On the right sidebar:

-• Choose a category (helps readers find related posts)
+• Choose a category (helps readers find related posts)—note that categories and dates form key post metadata visible to readers and search engines

-• Set a featured image (this shows up in post previews)
+• Set a featured image (this shows up in post previews and is essential for visual appeal across your site)

 8. Click “Preview” to see how it looks